anton3x/compilersWork/README.md

 ## Overview

-Welcome to the Compilers project, a comprehensive practical project split into three parts designed for the 1st semester of the 2nd year of Computer Engineering.
+Welcome to the Compilers project, a comprehensive practical project split into three parts designed for the 1st semester of the 2nd year of Informatics Engineering.
 This project focuses on developing a set of regular expressions, finite automata, and syntactic analysis tools to enable communication with an autonomous electric vehicle in the Compiling&Building factory.

 ## Part 1 - Regular Expressions and Finite Automata
 ### Assignment Details: